-In a limited partnership, there is one general partner with unlimited liability and one or more limited partners whose liability is limited by the amounts of their contributions to the company charter capital.
+In a limited partnership, there is one general partner with unlimited liability and one or more limited partners whose liability is limited by the amounts of their contributions to the partnership capital.

 Limited liability partnerships are not so easy to establish.
-This option is usually available to a group of professionals such as lawyers, accountants, medical doctors, and so on.
+This option is usually used by a group of professionals such as lawyers, accountants, doctors, and so on.

 A corporation can be registered at the federal or at the provincial level in Canada.
 Corporation stockholders are not liable by their personal assets for any losses that the corporation may incur.

 If you have been thinking of starting a business for a long time, you probably have already invented a few possible names for your company.
 If not, nows the time to get your creative juices flowing!
 Please bear in mind the following characteristics of your company name: